Le-Technologue/debug-tools/README.md

 # debug-tools
 Barebones script that builds and launches an interactive docker container running debian, lldb and valgrind, with the proper parameters to make those usable (seccomp=unconfined).

-For your basic debugging needs when stranded on a linuxless machine.
+For your basic debugging needs when stranded on a linuxless machine !

-Which makes it precious for the 42 School student I currently am.
+(Which makes it precious for the 42 School student I currently am).

 ## Usage